Towards Building Multilingual Language Model for Medicine: Case Study

 \subsection{Full Fine-tuning Setting}

-We further specifically compared the responses of MMedLM and InternLM, noting that MMedLM represents an advanced version of InternLM, augmented with domain-specific knowledge.
-As illustrated in Figures~\ref{fig:case1}, \ref{fig:case2}, \ref{fig:case3}, \ref{fig:case4}, \ref{fig:case5}, and \ref{fig:case6}, MMedLM consistently demonstrates superior performance in selecting the correct option, unlike InternLM.
-Furthermore, MMedLM frequently justifies its choices with accurate reasons.
-For instance, in Figure~\ref{fig:case1}, MMedLM accurately diagnoses `eosinophilic infiltration in the renal biopsy,' subsequently applying its domain knowledge to identify these findings as indicative of toxic tubulointerstitial nephritis, leading to a precise diagnosis.
+We specifically compared the responses of MMed-Llama 3 and Llama 3, noting that MMed-Llama 3 represents an advanced version of Llama 3, augmented with domain-specific knowledge.
+As illustrated in Supplementary Figures~\ref{fig:case1}, \ref{fig:case2}, \ref{fig:case3}, \ref{fig:case4}, \ref{fig:case5}, and \ref{fig:case6}, MMed-Llama 3 demonstrates superior performance in selecting the correct answer, especially in multilingual cases.
+Moreover, MMed-Llama 3 can give more adequate reasons for its choice.
+For instance, in Supplementary Figure~\ref{fig:case1}, MMed-Llama 3 accurately diagnoses the presence of `eosinophilic infiltration' and `diffuse parenchymal inflammation on renal biopsy', subsequently applying its domain knowledge to identify these findings as indicative of `tubulointerstitial nephritis', leading to a precise diagnosis.

-Nevertheless, we also notice an exception in Figure~\ref{fig:case5}, where the language model (LLM) correctly identifies the answer, but with an erroneous rationale.
-Although the model attributes apoptosis to viral infections by stating that 'viruses attack cells, causing apoptosis,' it overlooks the fact that apoptosis is, in reality, an active defense mechanism employed by the body to curb viral replication.
-This observation suggests that the model's selection of the correct answer could be attributed to chance rather than a genuine understanding or possession of relevant knowledge.
-It further underscores the importance of evaluating not only the accuracy of the model's answers but also its reasoning process.